Wolox/pagination-node/README.md

 ## Summary
-The package allows you to transform a collection of objects into a paginated JSON response format with certain pagination parameters.
+This package allows you to transform a collection of objects into a paginated JSON response format with certain pagination parameters.

-The package is able to slice the entire collection sent based on the `limit` and the `page` parameters that can be specified to the `paginate` method of the package, and therefore return just the portion of the collection needed, as a page, along with the related pagination params.
+Pagination-Node is able to slice the entire collection based on the `limit` and the `page` parameters that can be specified to the `paginate` method of the package, and therefore return just the portion of the collection needed as a page, along with the correct pagination params.

-If no `page` or `limit` options are sent to the `paginate` method, the package will set those values to its default ones.
+If no `page` or `limit` options are sent to the `paginate` method, the package will set those values to It's default ones.

-It is also posible to change the default values of the `page` and `limit` options to desired values, in such a way that the package will always paginate with certain behaviour desired defaultly without having to specify `page` and `limit` options everytime you want to paginate something.
+It's also posible to change the default values of the `page` and `limit` options to any desired value, in such a way that the package will always paginate with the desired behaviour by defaultl without having to specify `page` and `limit` options everytime you use it.

 ## Installing